YJZFlora/Pizza-Order-Application/README.md

 ## Future work

-* Further optimize the layout and design.
+* Optimize the front-end UI design.
+* Use React to refactor the code of JavaScript.

-* demo
+* Add dynamic functions.

 ## Demo